LinkedIn Message Templates for Outreach to CEOs and Business Owners That Work

 Hey [Name] — if you could recover 20-30% of the leads you're currently losing to slow follow-up, what would that be worth per month to [Company]?
 I help [niche] businesses automate that exact problem.
 Curious if it's on your radar.

 Why it works: Forces the prospect to mentally calculate a dollar figure tied to their own business.
-Once they've imagined the number, curiosity about your solution is natural.
+Once they have imagined the number, curiosity about your solution is natural.
+This template works best when you can estimate their lead volume from public signals (job postings, ad spend, review volume) and reference those estimates in a follow-up.

 Template 4: The Time Constraint Frame